Aliases for EFNA1 Gene

 Previous GeneCards Identifiers for EFNA1 Gene

 This gene encodes a member of the ephrin (EPH) family.
 The ephrins and EPH-related receptors comprise the largest subfamily of receptor protein-tyrosine kinases and have been implicated in mediating developmental events, especially in the nervous system and in erythropoiesis.
 Based on their structures and sequence relationships, ephrins are divided into the ephrin-A (EFNA) class, which are anchored to the membrane by a glycosylphosphatidylinositol linkage, and the ephrin-B (EFNB) class, which are transmembrane proteins.
 This gene encodes an EFNA class ephrin which binds to the EPHA2, EPHA4, EPHA5, EPHA6, and EPHA7 receptors.
 Two transcript variants that encode different isoforms were identified through sequence analysis. [provided by RefSeq, Jul 2008]

 GeneCards Summary for EFNA1 Gene

 EFNA1 (Ephrin-A1) is a Protein Coding gene.
+Diseases associated with EFNA1 include arteriovenous malformation.
 Among its related pathways are PI3K-Akt signaling pathway and Ras signaling pathway.
 GO annotations related to this gene include receptor binding and ephrin receptor binding.
 An important paralog of this gene is EFNA3.